NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Unsupervised Learning, Recommenders, Reinforcement Learning/Week 3 - Reinforcement learning.md

 We use a state and determine the reward factor of the algorithms performance.
 We try and teach to maximize the reward for the algorithm to follow.

 ### Return of reward
 To encourage the algorithm to choose the most optimal reward, maybe not the best but the easiest to access.
 We can guide it to take the easiest route via a discount factor.
-The discount factor then is applied to the state causing
+The discount factor then is applied to the state causing larger/longer states to reward ratios to be reduced.

+### Policy Function
+A function that uses the reward to generate the best series of actions to follow.

+###